Green Sea Turtle

 Weighing just 6 pounds, this small turtle was cold stunned and had an infected left front flipper.
 The flipper was not treatable and was amputated.
 Almost two years later, and several pounds heavier, the turtle was donated to the National Aquarium.
-At the time it was believed that the sea turtle could not be returned to the wild as it would not survive in the wild minus a flipper.
+At the time it was believed that the sea turtle could not be returned to the wild as it would not survive in the wild without a flipper.
 After three months in quarantine, the turtle, nicknamed Calypso, moved to the Wings in the Water exhibit, now known as Blacktip Reef.

-A decade later, Calypso weighs an impressive 490 pounds.
-In April of 2012, the Aquarium celebrated Calypso’s 10-year anniversary!
+A decade later, Calypso weighs an impressive 500 pounds.
+In April 2012, the Aquarium celebrated Calypso’s 10-year anniversary!